puppetlabs/puppet-waylon/README.md

 # rji-waylon [![Build Status](https://travis-ci.org/rji/puppet-waylon.svg?branch=master)](https://travis-ci.org/rji/puppet-waylon)
 A Puppet module to deploy [Waylon][1] instances.

+> This module is maintained by Puppet for internal purposes, and we have no plans for future feature development.
+It does not qualify for Puppet Support plans.
+>
+> [tier:maintenance-mode]

 ## Overview
 This is a Puppet module to manage all aspects of deploying an instance of